Teagum/chainsaddiction/docs/source/c-api/pois-hmm.rst

     const DataSet *const restrict inp)

     Compute maximum-likelihood estimates for the HMM parameters given the data set pointed to by :var:`inp`.
-Estimates are computed using the `BaumWelch algorithm`_.
+Estimates are computed using the `Baum-Welch algorithm`_.

     During the fit, keep the members :member:`n_iter`, :member:`llh`,